Introducing Stephen Saideman

 He received from PhD in Political Science from the University of California, San Diego in 1993.
-Since then, he has taught at the University of Vermont, Texas Tech University, and McGill University.
-Dr Saideman spent 2001-2002 on a Council on Foreign Relations Fellowship that put him on the US Joint Staff’s Strategic Planning and Policy Directorate.
+Since then, dr Saideman has taught at the University of Vermont, Texas Tech University, and McGill University.
+He spent 2001-2002 on a Council on Foreign Relations Fellowship that put him on the US Joint Staff’s Strategic Planning and Policy Directorate.

 1. What are the main themes of the book?